unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ## Record types

 Unison's record types are similar to Python's dataclasses or namedtuples.
-They are used to group related data together, and provide concise dot-syntax for getting and setting fields.
+They are used to group related data together with named fields, and provide concise dot-syntax for getting and setting fields.

 <div class="side-by-side"><div>